Bug report #14513

 Maybe, a solution with the interpolation with library gdal???
 I request Mister Even Rouault?...

-#10 Updated by Olivier ATHIMON almost 2 years ago
+#10 Updated by Olivier ATHIMON over 2 years ago

 I have tried the same interpolation TIN with QGIS 3 (exactly QGIS 2.99, QGIS b6ad920404)...